Let the climaxing begin!

 According to my mother, women don't masturbate.
-The fact that I do, and she knows this because she reads what I write and I don't find the need to keep quiet about the subject, is not only upsetting to her but further proof that I "act like a man."
-A phrase both she and my father have used to describe me on several occasions.
+The fact that I do, and she knows this because she reads what I write and I don't find the need to keep quiet about the subject, is not only upsetting to her but further proof that I "act like a man" (a phrase both she and my father have used to describe me on several occasions).
 My father actually regards it as a compliment, while my mother is hoping her words will kick some sort of conventional ideas of how a lady should act into my brain.
-No such luck yet, mom.

 Despite my mother's thoughts on the subject, women do masturbate.
 In fact, a lot of them do — and do it often, and it's pleasurable and makes for a better sex life.
 If you know how to get yourself off, then sex with someone else is that much more satisfying because you're confident with yourself and know your body.

 Weird, right?
 Well, not really.
 If you masturbate, you're more likely to be sexually open, and therefore, you know, have sex.
 Also, as I said above, if you know what you like when you're solo, it will enhance your sexual experience with your partner.

 Actually, this fact shouldn't be very shocking, but perhaps the percentages will astonish you.
 Most teenagers are already going at it with themselves: Surveys show that before both genders have reached 18, 80 percent of males and 59 percent of females have given masturbation a whirl.